-- records [integer] Number of alleles. - last_updated [date] Latest allele addition/modification date (ISO 8601 format). - alleles [array] If include_records = 0 this is a list of URIs to defined allele records.
-If include_records = 1 then this is a list of allele objects (with values as used in single allele records).
+- records [integer] Number of alleles.

+- last_updated [date] Latest allele addition/modification date (ISO 8601 format).

+- alleles [array] List of URIs to defined allele records.
 Pages are 100 records by default.
 Page size can be modified using the page_size parameter.

 - paging [object] Some or all of the following:

 - previous URI to previous page of results

 - next URI to next page of results

 - first URI to first page of results

 - last URI to last page of results

-- return_all URI to page containing all results (paging disabled)
+return_all - URI to page containing all results (paging disabled)